UCBoulder/tardigrade_error_tools/README.rst

 .. code-block:

-   $ cmake -S . -B build --target check-cpp-format
+   $ cmake -S . -B build ...
+   $ cmake --build build --target check-cpp-format

 which will indicate if the formatting is correct.
 The files can be re-formatted to match the style guidance by running

 .. code-block

-   $ cmake -S . -B build --target format
+   $ cmake --build build --target format

 ..
 CAUTION::
     Commit all changes prior to running the format command.
 This will edit all source files.